mScottEvans/reading-notes/README.md

 Intro
 Hello.
-I’m Scott, a photographer in Arkansas.
+I’m Scott!
 Here is the link to my github portfolio.

 Code 102 Reading